lee2sman/now/README.md

 I'm a fellow at [NYU's Engelberg Center](https://www.law.nyu.edu/centers/engelberg/team) on Innovation Law and Policy.
 As part of this fellowship I will expand new episodes on the digital commons on the Artists and Hackers podcast.

-Art residency with Flux Factory on Governor's Island, NY.
-Visit [Flux Factory](https://www.fluxfactory.org/) for a full listing of open studios, performances and other events.
-I am presenting work and performing generative music on September 8 - September 10 (open studios) and a [performance](https://www.fluxfactory.org/event/amphoras-amorpha-with-sally-beauty-twin/2021-10-16/) on October 16.
+I was an artist-in-resident with [Flux Factory](https://www.fluxfactory.org/welcometofluxisland/) on Governor's Island in New York.
+I presented work during open studios, performed generative music at a drawing program, and work and performing [performed](https://www.fluxfactory.org/event/amphoras-amorpha-with-sally-beauty-twin/2021-10-16/) in Amphoras Amorpha.

 ## August 2021